intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 problems arising from interoperability issues can be more closely managed.

 This has a negative impact on the ecosystem of a protocol.
-New implementations of a protocol are important in ensuring the continued viability of a protocol.
+New implementations are important in ensuring the continued viability of a protocol.
 New protocol implementations are also more likely to be developed for new and diverse use cases and often are the origin of features and capabilities that can be of benefit to existing users.
 These problems also reduce the ability of established implementations to change.

 Protocol maintenance can help by carefully documenting divergence and